-- 1. Follow-up certain specific and recurring business partners active within event planning, cleaning, restaurants and catering, hotel and accommodation and travel industry.
+- 1. Continue to follow-up specific and recurring business partners active within industries identified as high-risk.
 Where there are contracts in place with such business partners, or the entering into of an agreement is sensible in the given circumstances, FSNC will use its best endeavors to amend or implement contractual obligations to require compliance with the FSNC supply chain code of conduct, giving audit and termination rights in case of a breach.
-Obligations is aimed to ensure that remuneration and working conditions of the business partners are safeguarded. - 2.
-Where there, in relation to specific and recurring business partners is no contract and the implementation of such is not sensible in the circumstances, FSNC will rely on a detailed questionnaire to be presented to such business partners, requesting information from such business partners in how and to what extent its employees' remuneration and decent working conditions are safeguarded.
+Obligations are aimed at ensuring that the remuneration and working conditions of the business partners are safeguarded. - 2.
+Where there, in relation to specific and recurring business partners, is no contract and the implementation of such is not sensible in the circumstances, FSNC will continue to rely on a detailed questionnaire to be presented to such business partners, requesting information from such business partners in how and to what extent its employees' remuneration and decent working conditions are safeguarded.